• Ntc

 WiFi 7 is a future-proof tech rather than a current need!

 To be fair, there is no true answer to this question.
-The world already has WiFi 6E which comes with incredible data transmission prowess over WiFi 5 and WiFi 6.
-And just like with 5G, there doesn’t seem to be the real need for the next-gen WiFi connection.
-However, technology only keeps improving and researchers and engineers won’t stay complacent with current technology.
+The world already has WiFi 6E, which comes with incredible data transmission prowess over WiFi 5 and WiFi 6.
+And just like with 5G, there doesn’t seem to be a real need for the next-gen WiFi connection.
+However, technology only keeps improving, and researchers and engineers won’t stay complacent with current technology.

 Check out: How to improve your home internet speed?